Mesoscopic model for soft flowing systems with tunable viscosity ratio: NUMERICAL SIMULATIONS

-The peculiar feature of the present model, which displays a disjoining pressure independent of the viscosity ratio, represents a significant improvement compared with the original model and makes it of major significance for many applications where non unit viscosity ratios are needed \cite{cubaud2008capillary,farhat2011suppressing,bai2016droplet,foglino2017flow,montessori2017regularized,stolovicki2018throughput}.
+The novelty of the present model, which displays a disjoining pressure independent of the viscosity ratio, represents a significant improvement with respect to the original model and makes it of major significance for many applications where non unit viscosity ratios are needed \cite{cubaud2008capillary,farhat2011suppressing,bai2016droplet,foglino2017flow,montessori2018regularized,stolovicki2018throughput}.